bunzela/AIzymes/README.md

 # To Do
 > [!IMPORTANT]
+> @Abbie <br>
-> @Abbie: establish scoring for electric fields.
+> Establish scoring for electric fields.
 This should add an electrostatic_score to all_scores.csv.
 In addition, please make a seperate dataframes electric_fields.csv that contains the apparent per-residue electric field for each residue for all variants.
 We might use these information for ML training.
 > [!IMPORTANT]
 > @Lucas: establish Rosetta match
 - Add propper usage instructions to each function